The Garden Grazer

 December 10, 2016 at 8:14 pm

-Aww, that makes my day.
+Aww, that warms my heart.
 Thrilled they all enjoyed.
-Wishing you and your loved ones a very happy holidays, Patricia!
+Wishing you and your loved ones happy holidays, Patricia!

 Reply